 Othriophis taeniurus ridleyi (Ridley’s Racer)

-Range: Chumpon, Thailand, south to border of Thailand-Malaysia
+Range: Chumpon, Thailand, south to the border of Thailand-Malaysia

 Habitat: Usually caves, though at times found outside caves.
-Recently I found one in a bungalow at a nature resort.
+Recently I found several of them in a bungalow at a nature resort and an empty wooden cabin on a rubber plantation.
+Then someone wrote me to ID one that was climbing around the limestone cliffs in Krabi.

 Active Time?
 The snake is mainly nocturnal.
-The snakes are active during the day only after heavy rainfall.
+They are active during the day after heavy rainfall, or inside caves for the most part, but I have seen them active during daylight hours as well.

 Defensive Behavior: These Thailand snakes are calm and move slowly unless provoked substantially.

 Venom Toxicity: None.
-Member of rat snake group – so no venom at all, no venom injecting fangs in the front or rear.
-They have rows of teeth in the upper jaw, but very small – less than 1/8th inch long.
+Member of rat snake group – so their saliva probably contains venom, but they have no venom-injecting fangs in the front or rear.
+They have rows of teeth in the upper jaw, but they are very small – less than 1/4th inch long.

 Notes: These are often found in Thailand caves, they are excellent wall climbers.
-A Buddhist monk walked me through some pitch black caves at a temple with a cave in Southern Thailand and showed me this amazingly colored Ridley’s Racer.
+A Buddhist monk walked me through some pitch-black caves at a temple with a cave in Southern Thailand and showed me this amazingly colored Ridley’s Racer pictured above.
 This non-venomous snake, part of the rat snake family was calm and let me take video with the camera just 12 inches from her head.
 Ridley racer snakes hang on cave walls and snatch flying bats out of the air.
-I have also caught them inside bungalows and on limestone cliff faces.

 Kingdom: Animalia